niubility000/PDJ-Media-Repeater/README.md

 ## Operating Instructions

+CLICK on the screen (DOWN arrow key on keyboard): replay current sentence

+SWIPE DOWN on the screen (UP arrow key on keyboard): stop playing

+SWIPE LEFT on the screen (RIGHT arrow key on keyboard): jump to next sentence

+SWIPE RIGHT on the screen(LEFT arrow key on keyboard): jump to prev sentence

+SWIPE UP on the screen: add to favorites (or remove a favorite when playing Favorite List)

 Click top-right button: switch Playback Mode between "Single Sentence Repetition Mode" and "RegularMode".

-Click in subtitle area (down arrow key on keyboard): replay current sentence.

-DoubleClick (up arrow key on keyboard): pause.

-Swipe left (right arrow key on keyboard): jump to next sentence.

-Swipe right (left arrow key on keyboard): jump to last sentence.

-Swipe Up: add this sentence to Favorate List (in Single Sentence Repetition Mode) or remove this sentence from Favorate List (when playing favorite list).

-Swipe down: close this player.

 ## Functions: